StarxCr/fastbot/README.md

-*Repos was created more than a year ago and no longer maintained or works*
+*Repo was created more than a year ago and no longer maintained or works*

 # Spawn bot
 ## How does it work?